stt-datacore/website/static/crew/troi_lwaxana_festive_crew.md

 published: true
 ---

-Not nearly as fabulous as her dress sense implies. +1 Diplomat and a miniscule 2 events are all she has to recommend her.
-Freeze and forget.
+Not nearly as fabulous as her dress sense implies.
+The Diplomat collection and a miniscule event count are all she has to her name.
+If, like Odo, you're a secret admirer of hers, pray for that Romantic mega to pop where she'll contribute two usable-when-bonus bases.